elgatito/script.elementum.burst/docs/index.rst

 Features
 --------
 - Fast, very fast
-- Compatible with Magnetic/Magnetizer, but **disable the Quasar Connector**
+- Compatible with Magnetic/Magnetizer, but **disable the Elementum Connector**
 - Can extract providers, parsers and settings from Magnetic
 - No extra add-ons to install, all providers are included
 - No extra service running in the background
 - Easy settings to enable or disable providers and filters
-- First-class support with Quasar, and only Quasar (don't even ask)
+- First-class support with Elementum, and only Elementum (don't even ask)
 - Simple definitions-based architecture with overrides
 - Clean, PEP8 compliant code

 Installation
 ------------

-**IMPORTANT: Disable the Magnetic Quasar Connector before anything else.**
+**IMPORTANT: Disable the Magnetic Elementum Connector before anything else.**

-Get the latest release from https://burst.surge.sh and *Install from zip* within Kodi, or install the add-on from the Quasar Repository if you already have Quasar installed.
+Get the latest release from https://burst.surge.sh and *Install from zip* within Kodi, or install the add-on from the Elementum Repository if you already have Elementum installed.

 Topics
 ------